ricko2001/Genealogy-scripts/RM -Switch source template/ReadMe.txt

    Some script functions may be turned on or off. -see below
-*  Double click the TestExternalFiles.py file to run the script and generate the report file.
+*  Double click the SwitchSourceTemplate.py file to run the script and see results in the console window.
-*  Examine the report output file.